MegApril/police-staffing-analysis/README.md

   <img width=80% height="auto" src="visuals/lorenz_curve.png">
 </p>

-For staffing projections, total aggregated labor hours (reflected in the mean) most accurately capture resource demand.
+For staffing projections, the most accurate representation of resource demand is total aggregated labor hours, reflected in the mean.
 While the median describes a typical call, relying on it for staffing predictions would underestimate staffing needs where labor consuming events occur regularly.
-These events represent baseline operational demand rather than sporadic outliers, and staffing models should therefore be grounded in total annual workload while accounting for the volatility introduced by a heavy-tailed distribution.
+These events represent baseline operational demand rather than sporadic outliers.
+Staffing models should be grounded in total annual workload while accounting for the volatility introduced by a heavy-tailed distribution.

 ### Proactive vs. Reactive vs. Organizational Workload
 In 2023, SPD West spent 182,276.8 hours responding to calls for service.
 That time is divided with 62% being reactive (dispatch), 30% proactive (onview), and 8% organizational.
-Because the CAD data includes categories like downtime, follow-up, informational broadcasts, training, and court, this reflects the full workload—not just call response.
-Even with that broader scope, only 8% of time was spent on organizational and foundational needs.
-This means the department was running in continuous triage or patrol mode without slack.
+The CAD data reflects the full workload and includes categories like downtime, follow-up, informational broadcasts, training, and court.
+Even with the full workload represented, only 8% of time was spent on organizational and foundational needs.
+This means the precinct was running in continuous triage or patrol mode without slack.

 Additionally, proactive and reactive work together account for 92% of total workload.
 That level is extremely high, given necessary administrative, training, and reporting demands.
 Reporting currently falls under organizational workload, meaning core documentation and follow-up functions compete within that limited 8%.